StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 This submission will be marked as usual, with at most one additional re-revision allowed in the case of a very minor mistake.

-## Take-Home Projects
+## Modeling Projects

-As they are covered in class, take-home projects will be assigned for certain standards.
+As they are covered in class, individualized take-home projects will be assigned based upon the modeling standards and given a deadline for an initial submission via Gradescope, and a deadline for resubmission if necessary.
-These will only be marked as **✓**,
-**ⓘ**, or **✘**, but all submissions are allowed to be revised.

-Each project has several due dates; the instructor will give feedback as soon as possible after each due date.
-All students who don't receive mastery credit on a due date for whatever reason may submit for grading on the next due date.
-After (usually) three due dates, students must meet with the instructor during office hours to discuss further submissions, or submit a final revision at the final exam.
+Projects with even minor errors will be returned for corrections, so it's highly encouraged that students write in pencil for ease of resubmission.

+Once a project is accepted as demonstrating mastery, a **✓** will be awarded.
+Projects not mastered earlier in the semester may be submitted at the final exam.

 ## Office Reassessments

+During office hours each week, Active students may take advantage of [Office Reassessments][office-form].
+Students that satisfactorily
-During office hours each week, Active students may take advantage of Office Reassessments.
-Students that meet the requirements given on the [Office Reassessment Form][office-form] will be given the opportunity to solve a new exercise for credit.
+meet the requirements given on the linked form will be given the opportunity to solve a new exercise for credit.

-Students may earn at most two **✓** in this way each week.
-Availability for this opportunity may be more limited due to student demand later in the semester.
+Note that availability for this opportunity may be limited due to student demand, particularly later in the semester.

 ## Missed Quizzes

-Students that miss one or more Mastery Quizzes due to excused absences may choose to take a Makeup Quiz.
-These are offered around midsemester and near the end of the semester.
-These quizzes are comprehensive, but the number of responses the student may give is limited by the number of quizzes missed due to excused absences.
+Students that miss one or more quizzes due to excused absences may request additional time on a Comprehensive Mastery Quiz.

 ## Final Exam